andrew/ultimate-awesome/README.md

 - [awesome-umcs](https://github.com/s-tyda/awesome-umcs) - A curated list of awesome Maria Curie-Sklodowska University links and resources.
 - [awesomesource](https://github.com/trevor-atlas/awesomesource) - A list of awesome open-source code and where to find it.
 - [awesome_chatgpt_ch](https://github.com/u2takey/awesome_chatgpt_ch) - Chatgpt 项目、中文站点、资源收集.
+- [awesome-liquid](https://github.com/valerio-vaccaro/awesome-liquid) - An awesome list of resources on Liquid sidechain.
 - [awesome-laf](https://github.com/yuedanlabs/awesome-laf) - 😎 A curated list of awesome things related to Laf.
 - [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [awesome-reinforcement-learning-in-nlp](https://github.com/zhjohnchan/awesome-reinforcement-learning-in-nlp) - A curated list of reinforcement learning in NLP. :-).
 - [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.
 - [awesome-activitywatch](https://github.com/ActivityWatch/awesome-activitywatch) - A list of awesome ActivityWatch resources.
 - [awesome-dotnet-core-cn](https://github.com/AvensLab/awesome-dotnet-core-cn) - .Net Core 类库，工具，框架，软件汇总.
-- [awesome-protein-analysis-on-aws](https://github.com/aws-samples/awesome-protein-analysis-on-aws) - A curated list of resources for protein analysis on AWS.
-- [awesome-360-depth-estimation](https://github.com/bkhanal-11/awesome-360-depth-estimation) - State-of-the-art papers for depth estimation of 360 images.
 - [awesome-twitter-communities](https://github.com/caarlos0/awesome-twitter-communities) - A list of awesome twitter communities.
 - [awesome-open-banking](https://github.com/caracreative/awesome-open-banking) - A collection of awesome Open Banking APIs.
 - [awesome-ophthalmology](https://github.com/chrisnielsen/awesome-ophthalmology) - A curated list of awesome AI developments for ophthalmology.